Understand Your Thrift Savings Plan

 share this page

-Here's how to get started with your TSP and make the most of this savings opportunity.
+Here's how to make the most of your TSP retirement savings opportunity.

 Investing a little bit with each paycheck makes saving more manageable.
 And since the savings is pre-tax, the impact on your take-home pay is less than the full contribution amount.
 For instance, contributing $350 pre-tax twice a month only lowers each paycheck by $262.50, but adds up to $8,400 in contributions by the end of the year.
-Use our Savings Calculator to see how much your contributions can grow through time.
+Use our Savings Calculator to see how much your contributions can grow over time.

 - Boost your contributions while deployed.
 Deployment, when your paycheck is larger because of the tax breaks and combat pay, could be the perfect time to boost your contributions.
 Tax-free income you contribute while deployed is never taxed when you withdraw the money from the TSP.
 If you're receiving tax-free income in a combat zone, check out the contribution limit for this year.

 Saving for retirement is an important step on the path to a secure financial future, and the TSP is one of the lowest cost ways to save.